-When you hear about a drink driving accident, it’s easy to condemn the people involved.
-It can prove much harder to hold yourself to that standard when you’ve had a few drinks and have somewhere to be.
+When you hear about a drink driving accident, it is easy to condemn the people involved.
+It can prove much harder to hold yourself to that standard when you have had a few drinks and have somewhere to be.

 Studying publicised incidents may help you understand the reality of drink driving traffic offences and the impact they can make.

 1. November 30, 2013 – Anne Bampton (SA)

 Anne Bampton of Adelaide serves as proof that no one stands above the law-even a sitting judge.
 Judge Bampton took to the roads with a blood-alcohol level of 0.12.
 Witnesses observed Bampton’s car swerving out of her lane several times before she veered too far and struck a cyclist.